 Heather Burns is a highly experienced Yoga teacher based in Scotland.
 With Classes in Glasgow and Edinburgh

-An Ashtangi at heart however due to her background and passion for empowering woman she now specialises in Perinatal Yoga both Pregnancy Yoga and Postnatal Yoga.
+An Ashtangi at heart however due to her background and passion for empowering woman she now specialises in Perinatal Yoga including Pregnancy Yoga and Postnatal Yoga with Baby Yoga included.
 With her wealth of experience and sympathetic yet playful approach her classes are frequently filled with health professionals, Doctors, GPs, Physiotherapists who feel safe in her care.

 Heather teaches her classes with the student in mind, meeting each student as they are on the mat.
 With thousands of hours teaching experience many high risk students and students dealing with lower risk pregnancy complications are referred onto Heather.

 Heather has now been practicing yoga for over half her life, a former aspiring dancer who dabbled in circus training she continually rehabilitated from the more serious twists and turns life has presented with yoga chikitsa.
 Maintaining an (almost) daily yoga practice she also continues to share her knowledge of the Ashtanga Vinyasa system.

 With a high respect of Parampara ( from teacher to student) Heather trained, and continues to study, with the best known yoga teachers in the world.
 Following her first 200 hour teaching Certificate in Hatha Yoga Specialising specifically in the Perinatal and postnatal period.
 She then went on to Study a further 200 hours with John Scott and Lucy Crawford Scott immersing herself in the Ashtanga system.
 On this journey there was incredible anatomy & adjustment training from David Keil and beautiful philosophy teachings from Greg Nardi.